RKrafty/LSPCA/README.md

 `LSPCA` is an R-package that provides an implementation of the localized and sparse principal components of multivariate time series in the frequency domain.
 The algorithm is based on the paper
 [Localized Sparse Principal Component Analysis in Frequency Domain](https://arxiv.org/abs/2408.08177#) by Jamshid Namdari, Amita Manatunga,Fabio Ferrarelli, and Robert Krafty.

+In order to perform the localized and sparse principal component analysis in the frequency domain, users have two options.
+They can either use the function `LSPCA` and pass the time domain recording of the time series or they can use the function `LSPCA.f` and pass an estimate of the spectral density matrices.

 ## Installation

-Currently the `LSPCA` has not been submitted to CRAN, but it can be installed dirrectly from GitHub:
+The `LSPCA` can be installed dirrectly from GitHub:

 ```r
 library(devtools)
 install_github("jamnamdari/LSPCA")
 ```

 The `LSPCA()` function requires the user to install and call the following libraries